Return to top

 Enfamil A.R.
 Ready to Feed Infant Formula

 For a ready-to-feed formula for spit up, Enfamil A.R.
 Ready to Feed baby formula bottles are the best bet.
 This pre-mixed formula is ready for your baby when they are, no measuring, mixing, or waiting required.
 This version of Enfamil A.R. is also thickened with rice starch, helping your child keep their formula down.
 Enfamil is the brand most recommended by pediatricians for acid reflux.
-Just keep in mind: it is not organic, uses carrageenan as a stabilizer, and has maltodextrin and starch, but otherwise has a relatively clean ingredients list: non-fat milk and lactose are the primary carbohydrates, no sugars are added, and the formula includes prebiotics, DHA, and ARA.
+Just keep in mind: it is not organic, uses carrageenan as a stabilizer, and has maltodextrin and starch, but otherwise has a relatively clean ingredients list: lactose from non-fat cow’s milk is the primary carbohydrate, there are no added refined sugars or syrup solids, and the formula includes prebiotics, DHA, and ARA.

 Hypoallergenic Formula